 In other decks, we see images of men clashing sticks together but no harm is being done.
 The crossed wands represent difficulties – things that stand in the way; writer’s or artist’s ‘block’ is a good example of this kind of creative frustration.
 Saturn in Leo suggests a period of time when things might seem to be conspiring against us, and we feel we’re striving in vain.
 By taking things one step at a time (Saturn at work again), we are less likely to feel overwhelmed.
 Instead, we’ll be able to recognize what’s blocking us and be able to use our creativity to do something about it.

 The Shadowscapes Tarot gives us another image to work with.
-The figure is caught up in the chase, but has to stay the course – has to exercise self-discipline and control (as well as his individuality) in order to overcome the obstacles created by the melée of foxes!
+The figure is caught up in the chase (Fire), but has to stay the course (Fixed) – has to exercise self-discipline and control (as well as his individuality) in order to overcome the obstacles created by the melée of foxes!

 Shadowscapes Tarot created by Stephanie Pui-Mun Law and Barbara Moore, published by Llewellyn